Overview

 to include both membership and user details

 An array of user objects representing all members of this company.
 Use this field when you only need user data without membership attributes.
-The field defaults to null
+The field defaults to

 but can be expanded using ?expand=users